 I found myself enjoying the game from the moment I sat down to play the single player campaign.
 We’re given an intro sequence, some dialogue, and we’re off in a top tier space fighter ready to make the universe our oyster.
 Well, assuming we can escape first.
 Spoiler, we don’t.
 Not entirely.
 How else would we be able to fully appreciate the sweet starfighter inspired by the Swordfish II from Cowboy bebop if we weren’t made to learn and get a feel for the basics in lower tier vessels?
 That’s right.
 A single player campaign that engages the player in learning how to play with what they have available.
 Trust me, you appreciate the little things you learn now when you’re coming to the final chapter.
 If not for the ‘tutorial’ missions in the campaign I imagine most players would run into something of a wall in certain missions, even if most missions can be approached from more than one angle.
 Missions are split up into a series of closed maps instead of one big, free roaming galaxy and this is perhaps better suited to a game of this nature.

 About what I said regarding money and research.
 Don’t worry, you can research and gain credits outside of the solo campaign without spending any real world cash on some grifty micro transactions.
-So yes, play long enough, take regular breaks between every other missions and you’ll have so many options for loadouts that replay value really comes through.
+So yes, play long enough, take regular breaks between every other mission and you’ll have so many options for loadouts that replay value really comes through.
 Giving the player the chance to try and retry different missions in order to work on bonus objectives they may have missed on a first run.
-Something I should add, there is a level select from the very beginning alowing the player to go back to earlier missions if they want to redo them.
-But it doesn’t play the player even see missions they’ve yet to complete.
+Something I should add, there is a level select from the very beginning allowing the player to go back to earlier missions if they want to redo them.
+It should be noted it doesn’t show the player parts of the campaign they have yet to reach.
 Plus the mission selection looks good.

 Multiplayer like many games of its age it has dwindled to nonexistent.
 Shame given the variety of modes, split between co-op and versus.
 I’ve not seen any trace of a co-op campaign, but co-op has several modes ranging from wave survival pve to something similar to a moba.
 Versus holds similar regards with deathmatch and pvp version of the moba maps.
 It certainly seems to be a trend with some games.
 I just wouldn’t count on this game having some sleeper hit e-sports scene.

 Now to wrap things up.
 All in all I enjoyed the game enough that I would suggest it to friends.
 Plot driven campaign to give players something to do when there isn’t multiplayer.
 As stated, there were times when I felt the hype.
 And the ending struck up notes of Gundam’s ‘Universal Century’.
 I will say that the final boss was not as difficult as one of the bosses I faced earlier in the campaign largely because of certain mechanics in that particular fight.
 But was more my particular play style and stubbornness to blame for that.
 That said, slaying both bosses mentioned was very rewarding.
-Combat had it’s rewarding moments and the ai were certainly not dumb, and the brawler/melee class AI ships were something to bet on giving you a tough fight.
+Combat had its rewarding moments and the AI are certainly not dumb, and the brawler/melee class AI ships were something to bet on, giving you a tough fight.
 Choices made during the campaign have an effect on later missions.
 I was pleasantly surprised by this game.
-I came in expecting something incomplete but got more that what I paid for.
-I say give the demo a peek for the sample campaign, if it seems like your game buy it.
+I came in expecting something incomplete but got more than what I paid for.
+I say give the demo a peek for the sample campaign, if it seems like your game, buy it.
 It’s easily worth the present price tag.